Stay and Ride: Cottage Holidays Near Cliff Railways in the UK

 The Cliff Lift in Southend

 Situated in Southend-on-Sea, Essex, this volunteer-managed electrically powered railway connects the Clifftown area to the seafront.
-At 40m long, It’s the shortest funicular railway in Britain.
+It's 400m long and the shortest funicular railway in Britain.
 It was opened in 1912 and was originally steam-powered.
 It was later converted to electric power and remains operational.
 While there, enjoy another somewhat longer railway journey and take a train to the end of Southend Pier.

 Opened: 1912